Super Lawyers - Badge

 Financial Burden

-A heart attack misdiagnosis lawsuit can help recover the financial compensation needed to cover the high costs of medical mistakes.
+A lawsuit can help recover the financial compensation needed to cover the high costs of medical mistakes.
 The financial consequences of diagnosis negligence include:

 • Increased medical bills;